 Elizabeth B. Harper, CPA and Jamie Polak, CPA – Sobel & Co.
 LLC

-- Take a dive into the risk assessment standards and how they impact the design of a
+Take a dive into the risk assessment standards and how they impact the design of a plan audit.
+Learn about the most common peer review findings related to Plan Audits and hear

-- Hear about the four most common risk assessment violations and practical ways to
+about the four most common risk assessment violations with practical ways to ensure compliance in these areas.

 U.S. Department of Labor Update